 Culture in Pakistan

 Pakistan’s culture is varied and vibrant, albeit very conservative.
 Religion dictates and influences culture at almost every level.
-Keep that in mind and tread carefully when traveling Pakistan.
+Keep that in mind and tread carefully when traveling to Pakistan.

 Due to its diversity, it’s difficult to make generalizations about Pakistani culture… but try, I shall!
 Here are some cultural nuances travelers should be aware of: